EthanMerrill/100-Days-of-Code/journal.md

 - [x] Clean up Survey Expansion Box
 - [x] add a quick n dirty footer
-- [ ] MAYBE Add more filler text as a result of the Bloomberg blands article
+- [x] MAYBE Add more filler text as a result of the Bloomberg blands article
+- [x] Submit Product Landing Page
+{done in 1st Hour, its amazing what focus can do!}

+- [x] Finish & Submit Documentation Challenge

+- [ ] Start Portfolio Challenge
+- [ ] Do more Javascript Exercises
+- [ ] Work on Electric Vehicle Visualization in D3 (Make working Scale for year)